yashkolambekar/notes/files/JS Libraries/Mongo.md

+# Mongo

-Mongo is a NoSQL database used for storage, processing and retrieval of data.
+**Mongo** is a NoSQL database used for storage, processing and retrieval of data.
 Mongo is a non-relational database.
 The data in Mongo is stored in the form of Javascript Objects

 To use mongodb with our node app we need to install `mongoose`